Redback-Operations/redback-documentation/docs/cybersecurity/SecDevOps Team/secure-code/Dependency-Scanner.md

 ### Trivy Repo Scan Results

-- Vulnerabilities in any files (including dependencies) will be detected and uploaded to the GitHub Security tab as a SARIF report.
+- Vulnerabilities in dependencies will be detected and uploaded to the GitHub Security tab as a SARIF report.
 - These results will help maintainers continuously monitor the repository’s dependencies and track vulnerabilities in the Security section of the repository settings.

 ### Trivy PR Check Results